Serengeti Serena Safari Lodge: Our full report

 Health & safety

 - Malarial protection recommended

 - There is a doctor on site.
 The nearest hospital is in Arusha, which is an hour away by air.

 - High Risk

 - In Place

-The lodge is able to exchange small amounts of U$ dollars, euros, British pounds and SA rands.
+The lodge is able to exchange small amounts of U$ dollars, euros, British pounds and South African rand.